yakiimoninja/sob/README.md

 ## Usage

-- **Backing up:**
+### Backing up:
   - Navigate in the directory the python script is located.
   - Execute the script with the `-b` flag, followed by the osu! folder path.
   - `python sob.py -b "C:\Example\Location\osu!"`

+ This will create a `osu!backup` folder in the same directory as the script.\
+ Inside this folder you will find:
-  This will create a `osu_backup.json` file in the same directory as the script, containing all the song titles and their respective links.
+- A `osu_backup.json` file containing all the song titles and their respective links.

-- **Restoring:**
+- And the following files: `collection.db`, `osu!.db`, `presence.db`, `scores.db`.

+### Restoring:
   - Navigate in the directory the python script is located.
   - Execute the script with the `-r` flag, followed by the `osu_backup.json` path.
   - `python sob.py -r "C:\Example\Location\osu_backup.json"`
   - You will be promted to provide your account credentials.

-  This will create a `songs` folder in the same directory as the script, containing all the downloaded `.osz` files.
+  This will create a `songs` folder in the same directory as the script, containing all the downloaded `osz` beatmap files.